 Many renal cell carcinomas are found incidentally on abdominal imaging obtained for other indications.
 Others may present with symptoms of haematuria, tumour mass effect, tumour burden or paraneoplastic syndromes.

-Varicoceles may be a sign of a renal cancer.
+Varicoceles may be a sign of renal cancer.
 The majority of all varicoceles occur on the left side as the left gonadal vein tends to drain at a sharp angle into the left renal vein and is longer than the right draining into the IVC.
-The vast majority of varicoceles will not indicate cancer, however tumours that compress venous return (classically left side, but right side may also be affected) can be a cause.
+The vast majority of varicoceles will not indicate cancer, however, tumours that compress venous return (classically left-sided, but the right side may also be affected) can be a cause.
 As such conduct a close examination and routine investigations and consider referral, particularly in older patients with unexplained new varicocele.
 Additionally NICE advise urgent referral in those with varicocele which appear suddenly and are painful, do not drain when lying down or a solitary right-sided varicocele.

 A significant number of patients exhibit features of paraneoplastic syndromes at diagnosis.

-Paraneoplastic syndromes are rare disorders occurring in patients with cancer typically said to be triggered by an immune response to the malignancy.
+Paraneoplastic syndromes are relatively rare disorders occurring in patients with cancer typically said to be triggered by an immune response to the malignancy.